A 16-year-old girl who is allegedly the older of the duo. She is depicted as a peppy, optimistic, and cute girl.

 - Antagonistic Offspring: He referred to Yumi as "The Creator".

-- Back from the Dead: In The Genie and the Amp, for reasons unknown.
+- Back from the Dead: For unexplained reasons, he returns as a boss in The Genie and the Amp

 - FaceHeel Turn: Once he realized he shot Yumi, he became corrupt.